 Corfe is a home from home where many of us share the ups and downs of everyday life and make memories and friendships that will last a lifetime.
 Corfe welcomes all pupils from near and far and as a House we pride ourselves on appreciating and respecting each individual’s qualities and strengths.

-Corfe House is situated on the Field side of the School.
-We are conveniently close to the playing fields, astro turfs and the Nuffield Health and Fitness sports complex, giving us plenty of space.
+Corfe House is situated on the Field side of the School, conveniently close to the playing fields, astro turfs and the Nuffield Health and Fitness sports complex, with plenty of space.
 Many of the girls comment that they like to feel that they are “going home” at the end of the academic day.

-Currently, Corfe is home to 56 girls (50 boarders, 6 day pupils) and all of the girls have a wide range of talents; Academic Scholars, sportswomen, actors, musicians and dancers, they are all to be found here!
+Corfe girls have a wide range of talents; Academic Scholars, sportswomen, actors, musicians and dancers, they are all to be found here!

 One of the greatest strengths of Corfe are the friendships that develop across all year groups.
 It is not uncommon to see the younger girls sitting in The Link chatting to the Sixth Form and the warm welcoming atmosphere is often commented on when parents visit us.
 When the girls leave school, we want them to be confident, successful young women, who take with them, lifelong friendships.

 Please contact the Admissions Team on 01865 319200 to arrange a visit to the School and a tour with a Corfe House pupil.
 We look forward to welcoming you to our House.

 A word from Head of House, Charlotte Churchman: